 Even as my girls have gone off to college, they will often receive a text, “Take pictures for me please.”

 I have been blogging since 2007 on the Blogger platform.

 I jumped into blogging with my friends when it was the newest craze and have been a faithful blogger ever since.

 My original intent was to create a site where family and friends, many who lived far away, could keep up with our family happenings.
 I never could have imagined so many years ago that journaling would become such a habit for me nor that the rewards would be awesome.
 I have loved using Blogger for my personal family blog.

 As a family, we all love going back and reading about past adventures, trips, and amazing moments.
 I love to look at the pictures and stories of my girls as they have grown, and I look forward to sharing our lives with my girls’ future families.

 So, where should YOU begin?
-Determine your niche and choose a domain name.
+Start with determining your niche and choosing a domain name.

 - Determine your niche (or focus)